 Where did Trump and Kim Jong-un meet at the DMZ?

-How big is the DMZ in Korea?
+How wide is the DMZ?

 How many US troops are stationed in the Korean DMZ?